LinjunHuang86749/Doubly-Robust-Conditional-Independence-Testing-with-Generative-Neural-Networks/README.md

 ## Environment and Dependencies

-The following package versions were used (based on the Google Colab environment as of January 2024):
+The following package versions were used:

 | Package                  | Version              |
 |--------------------------|----------------------|